THEMKM/Seraaj/README.md

 The default Postgres user and password are both `seraaj` as configured in `docker-compose.yml`.
+The container provides the pgvector extension via the `pgvector/pgvector:pg16` image.

 For local development you can instead start from `.env.sample`.
 Both environment files include a `SECRET_KEY` entry.
 Ensure the same value is